ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

     1. Converting a full hex string back into a bytes buffer.
     1. Also demonstrated in this file:
         1. `textwrap.dedent()`
         1. New Python "f" format strings.
+See: https://realpython.com/python-f-strings/.
         1. `time.sleep()`
         1. Exception handling with `try` `except` `else`.